-Heavy traffic, costly attractions, long queues and dodgy weather ?
-I can think of no better time to stay at home and catch up on my shares!
-Yes, it?s all a bit sad.
-But don?t worry too much — my family have already enjoyed their fair share of outings this year.
-And for next year, if my son does want to zoom around the Nürburgring (it’s a race track in Germany) and my wife does want to book that fancy cruise? ?then yours truly will have to ensure his portfolio is in tip-top condition to pay for…
+Heavy traffic, costly attractions, long queues and dodgy weather – I can think of no better time to stay at home and catch up on my shares!
+Yes, it’s all a bit sad.
+But don’t worry too much — my family have already enjoyed their fair share of outings this year.
+And for next year, if my son does want to zoom around the Nürburgring (it’s a race track in Germany) and my wife does want to book that fancy cruise… …then yours truly will have to ensure his portfolio is in tip-top condition to pay for it.

 Heavy traffic, costly attractions, long queues and dodgy weather – I can think of no better time to stay at home and catch up on my shares!